unyt-org/uix/docs/manual/02 Imports and Synchronization.md

 > [!WARNING]
 > Because network requests are asynchronous, imported functions always return a `Promise` that must be awaited.
 > For the same reason, all value updates are propagated asynchronously between endpoints.

+## Common Modules

+Modules from the common directory can be imported from both the backend and frontend.

+This is useful for definining components that can be rendered by the backend or frontend, or for utility functions or libraries that are used on the backend and frontend.

+> [!NOTE]
+> Common modules allow the usage of the *same source code* for the backend and frontend, but they do not share a state between the backend and frontend endpoints: Every module is initialized individually on each endpoint.
+>
+> A shared module state is only possible with *backend modules* imported from the backend and frontend.

 ## Security